skopylov58/java-functional-addons/README.md

 ## `Retry<T>` - asynchronous functional retry procedure

 Retry is ancient strategy of failure recovering.
-We using Retry a lot when connecting to databases, sending e-mails, etc., etc.
+We using Retry a lot when connecting to databases, doing HTTP requests, sending e-mails, etc., etc.
 Naive retry implementations typically do retries in the loop and sleeping some time when exceptions occur.
 The main disadvantage ot this approach is that `Thread.sleep(...)` is blocking synchronous operation that freezes working thread.

-`Retry<T>` is single compact Java class utility without external dependencies to perform asynchronous retry procedure on given `Supplier<T>` or `Runnable` using CompletableFutures.
+`Retry<T>` is compact single Java class utility without external dependencies to perform asynchronous retry procedure on given `Supplier<T>` or `Runnable` using CompletableFutures.

 Minimalistic sample usage with default retry settings is as following: